GitauHarrison/implementing-joined-table-inheritance-in-flask/README.md

 ## Note

->At this point in my understanding of joined table inheritance, I am of the belief that it is only theoretically possible to use it.
+>~~At this point in my understanding of joined table inheritance, I am of the belief that it is only theoretically possible to use it.
 It is nearly impractical to implement this database design model when building web applications.
-[See how I came to this conclusion](https://github.com/GitauHarrison/user-roles-in-flask/blob/main/README.md#background).
+[See how I came to this conclusion](https://github.com/GitauHarrison/user-roles-in-flask/blob/main/README.md#background)~~.

 ## About the Application
 ### Technologies Used